 In this section, in addition to discussing the demographic characteristics of respondents' children, these characteristics are compared to those of the population from which the sample was drawn.
 The respondent demographic data included in this report were self-reported by survey respondents.
-The population demographic data included in Section 2.1.1 and 2.1.2 were obtained from the 2017 Maryland Special Education/Early Intervention Services Census Data and Related Tables report.
+The population demographic data included in Section 2.1.1 and 2.1.2 were obtained from the 2018 Maryland Early Intervention and Special Education Services Census Data and Related Tables report.

 For the purpose of this report, a demographic group is classified as being overrepresented in the respondent sample if the percentage of that group in the sample is greater than its percentage in the Statewide estimate by 3 percentage points or more.
 Similarly, a demographic group is classified as being underrepresented in the sample if the difference between the percentages of that group in the sample is less than its percentage in the Statewide estimates by 3 percentage points or more.
 Differences of 3 percentage points or more are bolded, indicating areas in which the parents or guardians who responded to the survey are different from the Statewide population.
-If the difference between the sample is not significantly different from the Statewide population.
+If the difference between the sample and the Statewide estimate is less than 3 percentage points in either direction, the respondent sample is not significantly different from the Statewide population.